whitneyburton/portfolios/students/mimi_schatz/20151001-mimi_schatz-m2.md

 * Usability: 4: Project is highly usable and ready to deploy to customers
 * Workflow: 4: Excellent use of branches, pull requests, and a project management tool.

+#### Feedback from Travis

+"Mimi is an industrious and extremely capable team member.
+Her ability for deciphering and picking apart complicated problems was a major asset on our team.
+Specifically, she is a refactoring guru and did wonders with some functional but very questionable methods I code vommitted into a create method in one of our controllers.
+She was very flexible over the course of the project and also very diligent with her workflow and being a team player when trying to resolve conflict within the group.
+I don’t really have any areas for improvement for Mimi, I think she is well rounded and very capable.
+I would love to work on a project with Mimi again."

 #### Playing a Part

 I've participated in the larger Turing Community in the following ways: